 I have so many dive sites yet to explore but here are some of my favorites in the north of Mauritius:

 The Silver Star was flooded in 1992 to form an artificial reef and is now home to a huge variety of marine life.
 The ship lies on its stern reaching a depth of 39 m.
-While you can dive it with an AOW, it pays off to have a deep diver specialty to explore it to its fullest.
+While you can dive it with an AOW, it pays off to have a Deep Diver Specialty and/or a Wreck Diver Speciality to explore it to its fullest.

 The dive site is ideal for both wreck and marine life lovers as you will usually find barracudas, trevallies, and batfish here.
 And of course, this being a wreck, chances are good you will find a frogfish if you keep your eyes open and have a good guide.

 The Stella Maru used to be a Japanese trawler that was sunk in 1987 onto sandy bottom next to a reef.
 It reaches down to 26 m so you will need an AOW or deep dive specialty to explore it.

 You can dive it all year long and visibility tends to be pretty good here.
 All around you will find a variety of reef fish as well as smaller critters that made their home on the wreck.

 The Catamawar was my favorite wreck in Mauritius.
 I loved its geometric lines and the fact that you can explore most of it even with an OW as it lies between 12 m and 23 m.